adamyodinsky/data_downloader/README.md

 ## 1.4.
 Project design

-### 1.4.1. db_cli.py & db_vars.py

-Under `data_downloader` you will find the next files:
+### data_downloader

-`db_vars.py` Contains commands for creating tables, creating indices, and populating the "tickers" table. used by `db_cli.py`.
+- `db_vars.py` Contains commands for creating tables, creating indices, and populating the "tickers" table. used by `db_cli.py`.
-`db_cli.py` Is a command line tool for DB administration.
+- `db_cli.py` Is a command line tool for DB administration.
-`helpers.py` contains helpers functions, which can be also called "utils", right now containing only a "load_config" function.
+- `helpers.py` contains helpers functions, which can be also called "utils", right now containing only a "load_config" function.
-`timescale.py` A file that contains a class that encapsulates all the functionality for interacting with our timescaleDB.
+- `timescale.py` A file that contains a class that encapsulates all the functionality for interacting with our timescaleDB.
-`yahoo.py` A file with all the functions needed for interacting with yahoo API for getting data about stocks.
+- `yahoo.py` A file with all the functions needed for interacting with yahoo API for getting data about stocks.
-`main.py` The entry-point of the data_downloader, which downloads stocks' data.
+- `main.py` The entry-point of the data_downloader, which downloads stocks' data.

+Under `data_downloader/files` you can find CSV files that contain the data needed for the initial population of the ["stocks list table"](#11-glossary)

+### docker_compose

 ## 1.5.
 What's next?